DvidMakesThings/FlashCards/README.md

   - Core handles the logic and data.
   - GUI focuses on user interaction.
   - Handlers bridge the gap between the two.

+- **Testing**: The `unittest` framework ensures that core functionalities work as expected, with detailed reports on test outcomes and debug messages for error resolution.

 ## License
 This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.